dam

 Miharu Dam

-Miharu Dam is a multipurpose dam located in Miharu Town, Tamura District, Fukushima Prefecture.
-It took a long time for 30 years to complete the dam from 1968 when the preliminary dam survey began, and it was completed in 1998. is nicknamed " Sakura Lake
+Miharu Dam is a multipurpose dam located in Miharu Town, Tamura County, Fukushima Prefecture.
+It took a long time, 30 years, from the start of preliminary surveys for the dam in 1968 to its completion in 1998.
+It is nicknamed " Sakura Lake

 The main role of Miharu Dam is to regulate the water volume of the Otakine River.
-The Otakine River is sourced from Mt.
-Otakine in Ogoe-cho, Tamura City, Fukushima Prefecture, and meets the Abukuma River in Koriyama City, Fukushima Prefecture.
-The Otakine River and Abukuma River are rich in water, and flood control has been essential in the basin since ancient times.
-Miharu Dam's flood control has been 35 times in the 20 years since its inception, contributing to reducing flood damage in the downstream area.
-Additionally, preventing driftwood from flowing downstream is a major role for dams.
-Miharu Dam collects 2,070 driftwood equivalent to logs per year, helping to reduce disaster damage downstream.
+The Otakine River originates from Mt.
+Otakine in Ogoe Town, Tamura City, Fukushima Prefecture, and flows into the Abukuma River in Koriyama City, Fukushima Prefecture.
+The Otakine River and Abukuma River are rivers with abundant water, and flood control measures have long been necessary in their basins.
+Miharu Dam has regulated floods 35 times in the 20 years since it began operation, contributing to the reduction of flood damage in the downstream area.
+Another major role of the dam is to prevent driftwood from flowing downstream.
+Miharu Dam collects driftwood equivalent to 2,070 logs each year, working to reduce disaster damage downstream

 Miharu Dam